dvc0310/dashboard/README.md

   Additional analytical tools include:
   - **95% Confidence Intervals**: Available in the aggregated view to estimate the reliability of the observed trends.
-  - **Quantile Regression Lines**: Accessible in the granular view, includes the 95th quantile line and the 5th quantile line.
+  - **Quantile Regression Upper and Lower Bound Lines**: Accessible in the granular view, includes the 95th quantile line and the 5th quantile line.
+  **Note:** The original developer of this project is not a Statistician, so it may be possible that the data does not fully satisfy the assumptions required for linear regression confidence intervals or quantile regression upper and lower bound lines.
+This section is provided for illustrative purposes and is subject to changes.

 ![alt text](images/image%20copy.png)